jlam55555/c99-compiler/README.md

         including a new addr type for strings (AT_STRING)
     - emit fatal warning on typedef (rather than SEGFAULT)
     - cleanup of many to-do items, documentation of broken/missing items
+- 5/1/21: beginning target code generation
+    - fixed Makefile so that build is actually a .PHONY target now
+    - created a host of data structures for representing components of the x86_64 language
+    - implemented some translation of quads to these new data structures
+    - implemented some printing functions for asm components in AT&T syntax
+    - implemented linked list of global variables for target directives
+    - implemented function prologue/epilogue
+    - TODO: register allocation
+    - TODO: need to distinguish between extern and non-extern
+    - TODO: need to find local variable offsets in every function
+    - TODO: finish converting quads over
+    - TODO: finish printing functions for all addr types

 ---